myskillz2000/100DaysOfCodePython/README.md

 # Day3
 An example of the Single Responsibility Principle in python with classes.
 Save the file to the master directory not the Day3 folder, this is done on purpose.

+# Day4
+An example of the Open-Closed Principle.